Table of Content

 Record keeping: Keeping tax affairs in order and ensuring all tax and National Insurance contributions are up to date will reduce the likelihood of encountering issues with your application.

-Credit score: good credit rating is important as there are fewer lenders that will accept both contracting income and adverse credit issues.
+Credit score: A good credit rating is important as there are fewer lenders that will accept both contracting income and adverse credit issues.

 Work with a specialist mortgage broker: Working with a mortgage broker specialising in mortgages for contract workers will significantly increase your likelihood of success.
 The team at Strive Mortgages works with a wide range of mortgage providers that offer favourable deals to self-employed mortgage applicants.
 We can help you save valuable time by presenting the options available to you.